Azure/azure-iot-sdks/doc/get_started/java-devbox-setup.md

 To learn how to run a simple *Getting started* Java application that sends messages to an IoT hub, see [Getting started - running a Java sample][lnk-getstarted].

-For testing the Android sample on Android Device [click] [certify-iot-device-android]
+For testing the **Android sample** on Android device follow [certify IoT device running Android] [certify-iot-device-android] documentation

 [readme]: ../../java/device/readme.md
 [lnk-getstarted]: java-run-sample.md